 Crocadon: Dan Cox’s Farm-To-Table Restaurant is Opening in Cornwall

-A true farm-to-table experience, Crocadon’s dishes will be made using the regenerative, organic ingredients Cox has spent years cultivating.
+A true farm-to-table experience, Crocadon’s dishes are made using the regenerative, organic ingredients Cox has spent years cultivating.
 Since taking over the land, he has been working round the clock to bring new life to the soil, plus home rare and heritage breeds of sheep and cattle.
 And over the past 12 months, the focus has been on restoring the barn – formerly a ‘crumbling shell’ – which now houses the 25-cover dining room.

 Regenerative farming sits at the heart of Cox’s venture.
 When it comes to growing, there’s a focus on perennial crops, which means they’re harvested once to return year after year.
 The sheep and cattle, meanwhile, are rotationally grazed around the farm, resulting in healthy and well-fed animals, and chickens are bred for their meat and eggs.
 The farm is also home to two orchards, a microbrewery and even an on-site pottery, where ceramicists handcraft the tableware for the dining room.